Implementation Profile for University of Illinois at Urbana-Champaign

 |Stakeholder Groups Represented||Board, Community Leaders, Faculty, Students, Executive, Staff|

-The Campus Sustainability Council, chaired by Chancellor Herman, provides strategic direction and oversight for sustainability initiatives on campus.
+The Campus Sustainability Council, chaired by Chancellor Wise, provides strategic direction and oversight for sustainability initiatives on campus.
 Relative to opportunities and challenges associated with sustainability, the Council is responsible for fostering campus initiatives to empower tomorrow's societal leaders, reengineer the campus infrastructure and practices, create knowledge and technology, and engage with external constituents.
 Council members include senior campus leaders and representative of students, faculty, and the local community.

 1. Establish a policy that all new campus construction will be built to at least the U.S. Green Building Council's LEED Silver standard or equivalent.

 Yes: The College of Business Instructional Facility opening in August 2008, will comply with LEED (Leadership in Energy and Environmental Design) gold requirements.
 All new construction and renovation over $5 million dollars will be at least LEED silver compliant.

 2. Adopt an energy-efficient appliance purchasing policy requiring purchase of ENERGY STAR certified products in all areas for which such ratings exist.